TexasInstruments/edgeai-tensorlab/README.md

 This repository is an extension of the popular [mmdetection](https://github.com/open-mmlab/mmdetection) open source repository for object detection training.
 While mmdetection focuses on a wide variety of models, typically at high complexity, we focus on models that are optimized for speed and accuracy so that they run efficiently on embedded devices.

-Kindly take time to read through the original documentation of the original [mmdetection](https://github.com/open-mmlab/mmdetection) before attempting to use this repository.
+Kindly take time to read through the documentation of the original [mmdetection](https://github.com/open-mmlab/mmdetection) before attempting to use this repository.

 ## License